-Nowadays, many companies are allowing employees to extend their business trips by a day or two to explore and sightsee on company dime.
+Nowadays, many companies are allowing employees to extend their business trips by a day or two to explore and sightsee on the company dime.
 Isn’t that ingenious?
-It is a great employee retention strategy that makes employees feel valued and creates better work-life balance.
+It is a great employee retention strategy that makes employees feel valued and creates a better work-life balance.

 Need another reason to offer business travel and bleisure as a perk?

 Research has shown that a large chunk of millennial professionals consider business travel a major perk.
 Nearly 40% of Gen Y and Gen Z workers say they wouldn’t accept a job that doesn’t include travel and 30% say they would be willing to accept a lower salary for the opportunity to travel more.

 Hiring a good employee is only a baby step.
 If you hope to retain employees that know your business, you must embrace the expectations of the new-age professionals.